stoermelder/vcvrack-packone/docs/MidiCat.md

 ## FINE-expander

 FINE is a companion module for MIDI-CAT which provides ability to fine-tune mapped parameters.
-If the input/gate on either 10% input or 1% input is high, the mapping switches to fine mode: In fine mode, first the MIDI control must be moved to its center, then can be used to fine-tune the mapped parameter with 10% range or 1% range, respectively.
-Fine-tuning for a parameter can only be used on MIDI CC mappings with input mode set to "Pickup (snap)" or "Pickup (Jump)".
+If the input/gate on either 10% input or 1% input is high, the module switches to fine-tuning mode: In fine-tuning mode, the MIDI control must be moved to its center, then fine-tunes the parameter with 10% range or 1% range, respectively.
+Fine-tuning for a parameter can only be used on MIDI CC mappings with input mode set to "Pickup (snap)" or "Pickup (jump)".
+Addtionally, the module switches from 10% range to 1% range and from 1% range to 10% range smoothly, if the 1% input is enabled while 10% input stays high.
+This means, finer adjustments can be made while holding two buttons without a need to center the MIDI control.
+After fine-tuning is finished and gates on 10% input and 1% input are low, the mapped MIDI control can pickup the current parameter value again.
 FINE for MIDI-CAT must be placed on the right side of MIDI-CAT and can be used together with the other expanders.
+High gates for the two inputs can be created by [VCV MIDI-GATE](https://library.vcvrack.com/Core/MIDITriggerToCVInterface) using MIDI note messages or by [STROKE](./Stroke.md) using keyboard hotkeys, for example.

 ## Changelog